reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Installing-WordPress.md

 ![image](http://i.imgur.com/byE43gg.png)

-Click Install this application to begin the process of setting up a WordPress site on your domain.
+Click "Install this application" to begin the process of setting up a WordPress site on your domain.

 ![image](http://i.imgur.com/kSeeUq0.png)